-On August 21, 2020, WITP held its annual Summer Student Symposium online using Zoom software.
-The 20 participants viewed talks on topics including condensed matter physics and high energy theory.
-Nine WITP graduate and undergraduate students gave talks.
-Detailed information is available on the WITP website at http://www2.physics.umanitoba.ca/u/witp/summer/symposium20.html.
+On August 19, 2021, WITP held its annual Summer Student Symposium online using Zoom software.
+The participants viewed talks on topics including condensed matter physics and high energy theory.
+Eleven WITP graduate and undergraduate students gave talks, and one graduate student submitted a poster.
+Detailed information is available on the WITP website at http://www2.physics.umanitoba.ca/u/witp/summer/symposium21.html .
 There was no cost due to the online format.